-If you are up for a high-end culinairy experience, head to Krishnarpan for dinner.
-Located in the luxury Dwarika’s Hotel, Krishnarpan is possibly the finest all-round dining experience in Kathmandu.
-The staff dress in traditional clothing from Nepal’s various ethnic groups, and the food is equally diverse.
+If you are up for a high-end culinary experience, head to Krishnarpan for dinner.
+Located in the luxury Dwarika’s Hotel, Krishnarpan is possibly the finest all-around dining experience in Kathmandu.
+The staff dress in traditional clothing from Nepal’s various ethnic groups and the food is equally diverse.
 Eating at Krishnarpan is a full cultural experience.
-Of course there are many other great restaurant options in Kathmandu as well.
+Of course, there are many other great restaurant options in Kathmandu as well.

 Day 2: An introduction to Hinduism and Buddhism in Nepal

 Today you will be introduced to the two major religions of Nepal — Hinduism and Buddhism — through two iconic sites.
 While the majority of Nepalis are Hindu, Buddhism also plays a large part in Nepali culture, and many people follow aspects of both religions.

 In the morning, visit the Boudhanath Stupa.
 This is considered the holiest Tibetan Buddhist site outside of Tibet, and the surrounding area is a hub of Tibetan life and culture in Nepal.
 The enormous white dome is topped with a gleaming golden top (rebuilt after being damaged during the 2015 earthquake), adorned with the piercing eyes of the Buddha.